 an impersonal public authority with a continuous identity,

-Such as those with gave land grants or created Temple and other Trusts which exist to this very day.
-If Indian Law recognises that 'impersonal public authority with continuous identity' existed long before Colonialism, why can't Khilnani do so?
+Such as those which made land grants or created Temple and other Trusts which exist to this very day.
+If Indian Law recognizes that 'impersonal public authority with continuous identity' existed long before Colonialism, why can't Khilnani do so?

 This is not to say that every part of India was monarchical.
 There were also some tribal areas with 'republican' features.
 The magic of the ballot box is that Paretian 'residues and derivations' get conserved.
 Still, sometimes bullets fly.

 The Brits introduced elections on a restricted franchise and that practice took root.
 Ceylon got universal suffrage at the beginning of the Thirties.
 India could have done so at the same time, had the minorities not objected.
 Interestingly, Indian women got the vote before French women.

 Khilnani thinks India had greater political instability than Europe.
 The reverse was the case precisely because of economic 'fixity' and 'cultural consistency'.

 It was this arrangement of power that explains the most peculiar characteristic of India’s pre-colonial history: the perpetual instability of political rule, the constant rise and fall of dynasties and empires, combined with the society’s unusual fixity and cultural consistency.'

 Across the subcontinent, varied economies and cultures were matched by an assortment of political arrangements.

 Like Germany or Italy at the same period.

 They were nothing like the static ‘oriental despotism’ conjured up by colonial and Marxist historians: